akaterra/udb.py/readme.rst

 Comparison order
 ~~~~~~~~~~~~~~~~

-Due to the fact that the Udb database is not strictly typed for indexed values, there is the following order of ascending comparisons for values ​​of different types:
+Due to the fact that the Udb database is not strictly typed for stored values, there is the following order of ascending comparisons for values ​​of different types:

 * None